BovReg/BovReg_eQTL/README.md

 # eQTL-Detect: Nextflow based pipeline for eQTL detection

 eQTL-Detect is a Nextflow based bioinformatics workflow to detect the cis, trans and splicing eQTLs (expresssion quantitative trait loci) by perfoming associations with genotype and expression data.
-This repository provides the [Nextflow](https://www.nextflow.io/) scripts and demo data to test the eQTL analyses and run with large datasets.
-In this updated version user can run the whole analysis with a single command or in three separate modules and long with docker the user can opt for either singularity of podman container technologies to install all the required tools for the pipeline.
+This repository provides the [Nextflow](https://www.nextflow.io/) scripts and demo data for trial run.
+User can run the whole analysis with a single standalone script or using three separate script modules and all the required tools for running the pipeline can be installed using either docker or singularity or podman container tecnology.
+We also provided some basic profiles for running the pipeline on different HPC environments.
- It was primarily developed to detect eQTLs in cattle (Bos taurus), but it can be adopted for any other species by providing the reference genome assembly and transcriptome annotation gtf files of the species of interest.
+This pipeline was primarily developed to detect eQTLs in cattle (Bos taurus), but users can adopte this pipeline for other species by providing the reference genome assembly and transcriptome annotation gtf files of the species of interest.

 ## Software required
 - Users need to install  [Nextflow](https://www.nextflow.io/)  and a container tool, which is either [Docker](https://www.docker.com/) or [Singularity](https://www.sylabs.io/) or [Podman](https://podman.io/).